 Further, the regulatory framework that gave rise to the above-mentioned regulation demonstrates a federal intention to conclusively legislate in this area.
-In Law Society (British Columbia) v.
-Mangat, 3 SCR 113, Justice Gonthier, writing for the court, concluded that because s.
-114(1)(v) of the Immigration Act granted the Governor in Council the power to make regulations restricting the ability of non-lawyers to act as counsel for a fee, a power that had not been used at the time of the decision, Parliament had “explicitly and definitively legislated in the area” [at para 62].
+In Law Society (British Columbia) v Mangat, 3 SCR 113 [Mangat], Justice Gonthier, writing for the court, concluded that because s.
+114(1)(v) of the Immigration Act granted the Governor in Council the power to make regulations restricting the ability of non-lawyers to act as counsel for a fee, a power that had not been used at the time of the decision, Parliament had “explicitly and definitively legislated in the area” (para 62).
 Though this type of judicial analysis was available to the court in COPA, as I will demonstrate, Chief Justice McLachlin elected not to invoke it.

 Section 4.9(e) of the Aeronautics Act provides that the Governor in Council may make regulations regarding “activities at aerodromes and the location, inspection, certification, registration, licensing and operation of aerodromes” [emphasis added], and, given Justice Gonthier’s reasoning in Mangat, one could deduce from this that Parliament had conclusively legislated in the area.
 In effect, it was open to the court to argue that the ARPALAA trenched on s.
-4.9(e) to such an extent that the right of the Governor in Council to regulate the location of aerodromes contained within it “would no longer be cognizable as such”, [see Bank of Montreal v.
-Hall, 1 SCR 121 at para 62] rendering the provincial legislation inoperative.
+4.9(e) to such an extent that the right of the Governor in Council to regulate the location of aerodromes contained within it “would no longer be cognizable as such” (see Bank of Montreal v Hall, 1 SCR 121, para 62) rendering the provincial legislation inoperative.
 This, as I have mentioned, they declined to do.

 It may be said that my support for the use of paramountcy in this case relies upon a rather liberal interpretation of the doctrine.
 Perhaps this is a valid point; since one can comply with both the federal and provincial legislation by failing to construct aerodromes, a conflict can only be established by reference to a frustration of a federal intention.
 Thus, a broad definition of “conflict” forces courts to make inquiries into the intentions of Parliament, a task at which they have not always excelled.
-So, while the doctrine of interjurisdictional immunity has been criticized, and rightfully so, for pressing courts to engage in abstract determinations of “core” areas of heads of power, [see Canadian Western Bank at para 43] similar problems of indeterminacy may arise from paramountcy analysis.
+So, while the doctrine of interjurisdictional immunity has been criticized, and rightfully so, for pressing courts to engage in abstract determinations of “core” areas of heads of power (see Canadian Western Bank, para 43), similar problems of indeterminacy may arise from paramountcy analysis.

 It is clear that an adoption of an expansive conception of paramountcy is not unproblematic.
 But, as an alternative to the application of interjurisdictional immunity, it is reasonable.
 The SCC has noted the troubles associated with the latter doctrine, but failed to take their mandate to limit it seriously.
 A liberal interpretation of paramountcy in COPA would have allowed the court to retreat from interjurisdictional immunity and its tendency to create legal vacuums and inhibit co-operative federalism without forfeiting the ability to address real conflicts, whether express contradictions or frustrations.
 More specifically, in this case, such an approach would still have enabled the court to reach the desired state of affairs in which the federal government has total control over aviation.
 Finally, and perhaps most importantly, it would have avoided the serious affront to legal certainty that has been inflicted by the SCC.

-Consider, for example, Rothmans, Benson & Hedges Inc. v.
-Saskatchewan, 1 SCR 188, where provincial legislation that prohibited the display of tobacco to youths was found operative because it furthered Parliament’s intention of protecting the health of young persons, despite the inclusion of a provision in the federal act which permitted such displays.
+Consider, for example, Rothmans, Benson & Hedges Inc v Saskatchewan, 1 SCR 188, where provincial legislation that prohibited the display of tobacco to youths was found operative because it furthered Parliament’s intention of protecting the health of young persons, despite the inclusion of a provision in the federal act which permitted such displays.
 The reasoning was unsatisfactory because it would equally support the operability of a provincial law that outright banned tobacco use, since such a law would also protect the health of young persons.
 Parliament certainly could not have been imputed with the intention of curbing access to tobacco in an unconstrained manner.
 If this was the intention, it would have been made clear.
-The Tobacco Act demonstrated Parliament’s measured response to health issues, and this response was frustrated by provincial legislation.
+The Tobacco Act, SC 1997, c 13, demonstrated Parliament’s measured response to health issues, and this response was frustrated by provincial legislation.